 Currently, visitors can enjoy the Harlow House, Spooner House, and Hedge House, each with its own historical significance and offerings.

 They also host occasional events like Pilgrim breakfasts, Women’s Suffrage Tea Toast, and Burial Hill tours.

 Plymouth Center for the Arts

-The Plymouth Center for the Arts (11 North St) is located at the heart of Plymouth and is easy walking distance to other main attractions in Plymouth.
+The Plymouth Center for the Arts (11 North St) is located at the heart of Plymouth and is within easy walking distance of other main attractions in Plymouth.

 The Center for the Arts features an elegant gallery to showcase art from a variety of mediums and in a range of artistic styles.

 Artists of different ages and skills can submit pieces for the Center’s showcases.

 Catch a live production at the Priscilla Beach Theatre (800 Rocky Hill Rd) all throughout the year.

 On-stage performances include musicals, new productions, original scripts, and classic remakes.